 Organisational Behaviour & Entrepreneurship

-• Critically appraise Entrepreneurship theories, models etc as applied to work contexts.
+-Critically appraise entrepreneurship theories, models, etc, as applied to work contexts.

-Graduates would be expected to be able to critically evaluate the conceptual and theoretical basis for the application of entrepreneurial competencies.
-The programme, therefore, address the needs of graduates who wish to develop their professional competence in these contexts.
-Furthermore, the programme will facilitate students to develop personal and professional capacity, and collaborative problem-solving competencies, underpinned by evidence-based practice and reflection.
+-Graduates are expected to be able to critically evaluate the conceptual and theoretical basis for applying entrepreneurial competencies.
+The programme, therefore, addresses the needs of graduates who wish to develop their professional competence in these contexts.

 Subjects taught